 Poison ivy, oak, and sumac are plants that commonly cause an allergic skin reaction.
-The result is typically an itching, red rash with bumps or blisters.
+The result is most often an itchy, red rash with bumps or blisters.

-Poison oak is primarily found on the West Coast.
-It grows in the form of a shrub and has three leaves similar to poison ivy.
+This plant grows in the form of a shrub and has 3 leaves similar to poison ivy.
+Poison oak is mostly found on the West Coast.

+This plant grows as a woody shrub.
+Each stem contains 7 to 13 leaves arranged in pairs.
 Poison sumac grows abundantly along the Mississippi River.
-It grows as a woody shrub.
-Each stem contains 7 - 13 leaves arranged in pairs.

-Keep in mind that the plant oils may remain for a long time on contaminated clothing, pets, tools, shoes, and other surfaces.
-These contaminated items can cause rashes in the future if they are not properly cleaned.
+- The plant oils may remain for a long time on clothing, pets, tools, shoes, and other surfaces.
+Contact with these items can cause rashes in the future if they are not cleaned well.

 - Extreme itching

 - Red, streaky, patchy rash where the plant touched the skin

 - Red bumps, which may form large, weeping blisters